jtmuller5/clibbits-vs-code/README.md

    - Open the Command Palette (Ctrl+Shift+P)
    - Search for "Clibbits: Add New Snippet"
    - Follow the prompts to enter the snippet name and content
+   - The snippet will be added to your workspace settings

+3. **Saving Selected Text as a Snippet**:
+  1. Select the text you want to save as a snippet in the editor.
+  2. Right-click to open the context menu.
+  3. Choose "Clibbits: Save as Snippet".
+  4. Enter a name for your new snippet when prompted.

 ### Using Snippets